LonghornPHP/importer-for-stripe-and-wave/README.md

 ## Description
-This tool can be used to import payouts from Stripe into Wave Accounting, while correctly splitting and applying sales tax.
+This tool can be used to import payouts from Stripe into Wave Accounting.
+It allows us to split out fees for payment processing (Stripe and Ti.to).

-For our purposes, we need to split transactions between conference ticket sales (taxable) and conference sponsorships (not taxable).
-We also need to split out the fees for payment processing (Stripe and Ti.to).

-You should be able to easily modify this script to split payouts according to your own criteria.

 ## Config
 Copy the `.env.example` file to `.env`, and replace the values.